 Tom Fosdick is a software architect with more than 30 years’ industry experience.
 Beginning as a digital electronics research technician Tom has built up expertise at every level, from writing assembler code for embedded devices through to product management, delivery and customer relationships.

 For nearly 20 years Tom has specialised in providing advanced technology to front line Emergency Services both in the UK and internationally.

 Tom is currently employed by a major international brand as the technical authority for UK control room software development.

 When not sat in front of the computer, Tom is difficult to keep still.

-He can often be found out and about: in the Suffolk countryside on a bike or in in “Mina“, his beloved MX-5; at a spinning class; at any number of motor sport events; supporting his local pub or in the workshop making “something real, something I can actually touch”.
+He can often be found out and about: in the Suffolk countryside on a bike or in “Mina“, his beloved MX-5; at any number of motor sport events; supporting his local pub or in the workshop making “something real, something I can actually touch”.

 Tom can be found on most social networks…